draktuls/draktuls.github.io/content/about/index.md

 My name is Honza and I go by drak or draktuls *(Yes it's from Warcraft)*.

 Nowadays I mainly focus on low-level stuff which includes Exploit Development, Vulnerability Research and Reverse Engineering.
-I like to challenge myself in these areas, but as of now my interests lie in the realms of Mobiles and Firmwares.
+I like to challenge myself in these areas and grow my knowledge.
+The primary interest is currently in the realms of Mobile exploitation and also reverse engineering vendor firmwares.

-Apart from these skills I am trying to improve myself in areas like Web Exploitation and overall Penetration Testing (Full PWNs).

-I am also very much fond of writing custom offensive tooling which also includes anything post-exploitation.
+Apart from these skills I occasionally also do Web Exploitation or Penetration Testing related stuff and I am very much fond of writing custom offensive tooling including post-exploitation payloads.

 **Contact**